KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * First check-in: May 13 at 7:32:27 PT
 * Last t-shirt sold: 31 minutes after the fire sale

 Elaine passed the Conference Chair baton to Jon Banafato.
-The conference returns to Long Beach next year, May 12-18, 2027.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>